kaplayjs/kaplay-site/src/content/guides/advanced/shaders.md

 ---
+category: Advanced
 title: Shaders
-description: Learn how to write and use custom shaders in Kaboom.
+description: Learn how to write and use custom shaders in KAPLAY.
 slug: shaders
 order: 4
 ---